-Medication Pain Relief
+Medication for Pain Relief

-Chances are good your doctor will prescribe rest, ice, compression, and elevation for your minor bump, bruise, sprain, or strain.
-However, if you have lingering pain, talk to your doctor about over-the-counter or prescription relief that may include pills, patches, or assistive devices.
+Chances are good that your doctor will recommend RICE for your minor bump, bruise, sprain, or strain.
+But if you have lingering pain, talk to your doctor about over-the-counter or prescription relief that may include pills, patches, or assistive devices.